Linz: Cinema

-The Main Library is the largest public library in Upper Austria.
-The library has a stock of 220,000 media, of which approximately 60,000 audiovisual media, as well as numerous magazines.
-The library also offers public Internet access and computers for surfing.
-The public library focuses on supporting reading.
-Thus in addition, regularly events such as readings, workshops or reading consultations take place.

 Culinary specialties

 In Linz there are both traditional restaurants and old wine taverns, as well as modern and exotic cuisine.
 The influence of 140 nations can be felt in Linz's culinary offerings.
 A coalition of over 40 restaurants, cafes and among other locations bars are called "hotspots".
 Moreover, Linz has several à la carte restaurants and Gault Millau gourmet restaurants.

 Typical dishes in Linz include not only the famous Linzer torte but also knödel and strudel in many different kinds of variations.
 Another specialty is the erdäpfelkäs, a spread made from mashed potatoes and cream.
 Some well-known chefs from Linz are Lukas Erich, who cooks in the Verdi and Georg Essig from the Der neue Vogelkäfig.